UsabilityEngineering/ThatWineIsMine/phase2/README.md

 Description:

 The wine detail provides a reference for all the personas to key information about the wine.
 Clicking on the wine label thumbnail will zoom in on the label to help with recognition.
-Label recognition will be especially helpful to Sally and Lauren as they try to find wines from their trip in their local markets.

 ![image](artboards/Wine%20Detail.png)